 What is the full form of BPL?

-The full form of BPL is Below Poverty Line, a benchmark used by the Government of India to identify the lower income households and individuals who need government assistance to fulfill basic requirements.
-Parameters that are used to determine the BPL people vary from state to state.
-Individuals whose earning is lower than the threshold are listed as BPL.
+The full form of BPL is the Below Poverty Line, a benchmark used by the Government of India to identify lower-income households and individuals who need government assistance to fulfill basic requirements.
+Parameters that are used to determine the BPL people vary from state to state and on a country basis these parameters are set by IMF (International Monetary Fund).
+Individuals whose earnings are lower than the threshold are listed as BPL.

 History of BPL